Package {ggforestplotR}

 Description

 Uses broom::tidy() to convert a fitted model into forest-plot data.
+Mixed models are supported through broom.mixed tidy methods when that package is installed.

 Usage